ibexa/documentation-developer/docs/releases/ez_platform_v2.2.0.md

     $this->configResolver->getParameter('languages')
 );

-// This can easily be done in Twig:
+// This can also be done in Twig without any addtional effort:
 $name = $content->getVersionInfo()->getName();
 $value = $content->getFieldValue('body')
 ```